 It’s a nice walk if you’re up for it, though you’ll find limited parking nearby if you prefer to drive.
 Small and sheltered, the white sands and azure waters are amazingly beautiful, and not what you’d expect on the outskirts of town!

 The calm waters are good for swimming and body boarding, and it’s a great place to cool off on a hot day.

 There are also jagged cliffs that are great for exploring and checking out the rock pools.
 Just a stone’s throw from James Fort and the Dock Bar, there’s plenty to do in the area afterwards.

 Beaches near Kinsale (less than 20 minutes away)

-Kinsale Beach is amazingly beautiful, but since it’s so small, it does get busy on a sunny day.
+Kinsale Beach is beautiful, but as it’s so small, it gets busy on a sunny day.
 Fortunately, you’ll find a number of alternatives less than 20 minutes away.

 Below, you’ll find plenty of beaches near Kinsale that don’t require a huge amount of driving to get to.

 Sandycove is popular among stand-up paddle boarders and sea kayaks, as the sheltered bay offers up calm waters that are also great for a little light swimming.